lokidamenace/GHG-Emissions/README.md

 ![kmeansclustering2_model 2](https://github.com/user-attachments/assets/741329df-c8e3-48fd-b8ae-9359be4cfeef)  ![kmeansclustering11_model 3](https://github.com/user-attachments/assets/b5b7c12b-765e-4df5-8a32-1f82d9737cae)

 ### Findings & Results
-At this point, the silhouette score and the PCA plot of the model both show that the clustering of 11 has better results.
+At this point, the silhouette score and the PCA plot of the model both show that the clustering of 11 (k=11) yields the best results.
 A scatter plot will be used to visualize the results of a K-Means clustering analysis, specifically showing how data points are clustered based on their Sector ID after applying PCA (dimensionality reduction).
 ![clusteringwithsectorid](https://github.com/user-attachments/assets/bd7c68d6-5fef-4e58-8da8-48d4b7022b3d)

 - #### Interpretation of K-Means clustering result colored by Sector ID